tleavey/python_practice/MarkovChain/README.md

 # Things to note
 Code Language Used: Python

-markovEngine.py uses some snippets of code from the book:
+markovEngine.py uses code from the book:
 Reed & Zelle Data Structures and Algorithms Using Python and C++

 wordsToPredict.txt is the beginning of the book The Name of the Wind by Patrick Rothfuss.